 Aire Hotel & Ancient Baths

 For a little luxury, stay at this wonderful hotel, right by the Alcazaba of Almeria.
-Some rooms have terrace or balcony and there is a rooftop pool with astounding views.
+Some rooms have a terrace or balcony and there is a rooftop pool with astounding views.

 READ: Best gifts for hikers